Peakboard/peakboard-templates.github.io/_templates/Overview-Multiple-Halls/en.md

 layout: article
 title: Overview of multiple production halls
 description:
   - This template offers an overview of the most important key figures of several production halls.
-This includes information such as the status of the individual lines and meta information on the current orders.
+This includes information such as the status of the individual lines and meta information on the current orders, from OPC UA data for example.
 lang: en
 weight: 1100
 isDraft: false